 - The income verification information and documentation does not contradict other information provided by the borrower in the underwriting process.”

 Under Guideline B-21, a federally chartered bank can only lend 65% of the purchase value of the property to the self-employed—10 percentage points less than previously allowed—before requiring mortgage default insurance.
-As an alternative, some credit unions—which aren’t federally regulated an therefore don’t need to follow Guideline B-21)—may lend up to 80% without the need for default insurance, though often at a higher interest rate.
+As an alternative, some credit unions—which aren’t federally regulated and, therefore, don’t need to follow Guideline B-21—may lend up to 80% without the need for default insurance, though often at a higher interest rate.

 Lenders want to be sure that you will be able to pay your loan back.
 They basically assess you based on three factors: Income, net worth and credit score.
 Your financial stability is easy enough to prove if you have a job.
 As an employee earning a salary you can show your T4 slips, a letter from your employer showing how much you earned, and a few recent pay stubs.
 If you don’t have a boss you don’t get a T4 slip, making it harder to verify how much you make and whether or not that income is sustainable.